peki453/Distributed_Systems_Lab_06/README.md

-# Distributed_Systems_Lab_06
+# Distributed Systems (Lab 6)

-My solution for Distributed Systems Lab 6
+Here is my solution for Distributed Systems Lab 6.
+You can see Python codes for cliend side and server side.